 Add the wine, vanilla, eggs and melted butter to the flour blend and whisk to incorperate.

+Knead the dough for 6 minutes, this helps to create balls without cracks!
 Form a dough ball and refrigerate for 30 minutes.

 When the dough has rested, cut off pieces and roll into logs.
 Cut the logs into the desired shape and form into marbles or logs by hand.
-If your hands are sticking, dust a little flour onto the cutting board.
+It takes time to roll the balls so that they are round and without cracks, but the fried balls will be much nicer.

 Step 2 Frying